bregman-arie/devops-exercises/exercises/perl/README.md

 # Output: 12345

 # "$#" returns the max index of an array.
-That's the reason because we can iterate accesing to the array from the index 0 to the max index.
+That's the reason because we can iterate accessing to the array from the index 0 to the max index.
 for my $i (0..$#numbers) {
     print($numbers[$i]);
 }